-12. Plant perennial plants and your own vegetables, including potatoes.
+12. Plant perennial plants and your own vegetables.
 Planting perennials just makes sense.
 They come back each year, meaning you don’t have to drive to the store each year to purchase more plants.
 It also reduces the impact of plastic pots and containers and the additional transportation impact of those plants each year.
 Planting your own vegetables is more nutritious for you, provides you with fresher produce and reduces the transportation impact of transporting store-bought vegetables.

 13. Use newspapers to wash mirrors and windows.
 Newspapers do a better job of streak-free window washing and it means you don’t have to purchase paper towels.

 14. Make your own homemade cleaners.
 It’s easy to make your own homemade cleaners from earth-friendly products and they’re better for your family.

 15. Use reusable rags.
 Rather than using paper towels for routine cleaning, use reusable cleaning cloths.
 I use dishcloths and washcloths that are older and no longer suitable for use in the kitchen and bath.
 This keeps those old dishcloths and washcloths out of the landfill and reduces the need to purchase paper towels.

 16. Buy clothing from yard sales, thrift stores, consignment stores or online sites.
 Purchasing preowned clothing keeps it from the landfill and prevents the need for new clothing to be manufactured and transported.
 You’re often able to purchase much better quality clothing that will last longer than inexpensive clothing from the discount store.